evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 2. generate **documentation** and **examples** for such our DSL
 3. point the LLM to docs and examples and prompt it to generate more code **using our DSL**

+So, instead of trying to come up with a general-purpose language for LLMs, instead we define a tiny DSL for each specific subsystem we mean to realize.
 The Domain-Specific Language is now not only a means of communication between a domain-expert and the developer, but also a means of communication between the developer, the domain-expert and the language model.

-Moreover, if the language is designed well, it should lead to a more efficient usage of the context window.
+A DSL is by definition smaller in scope than a general-purpose language, so it should be easier to design and implement; moreover, if the language is designed well, it should lead to a more efficient usage of the context window.

+I'm going to show a couple of examples

 ### Example 1: Piano DSL